Gianmarco Ercoli: Racing career

-In 2017, he stayed in the No. 9 team as Double T and Vict Motorsport merged to form Racers Motorsport.
-Ercoli would improve his position in the Elite 1 championship as he finished the 2017 season in 7th place with 8 Top-10 finishes with a best finish of 5th at Brands Hatch.
+In 2017, Ercoli stayed in the No. 9 team as Double T and Vict Motorsport merged to form Racers Motorsport.
+Ercoli would improve his position in the Elite 1 championship as he finished the 2017 season in seventh place with eight top-ten finishes with a best finish of fifth at Brands Hatch.

 In 2018, Ercoli scored his first Elite 1 podium finish in his home race at Franciacorta before he became the first Elite 2 alumnus to win a race in the Elite 1 class after he scored a victory from pole position in the Sunday race at Brands Hatch.
-Ercoli would finish the season in 8th place once again, having scored 1 victory, 3 Top-5s, and 8 Top-10 finishes.
+Ercoli would finish the season in 8th place once again, having scored one victory, three top-fives, and eight top-ten finishes.

-Ercoli began the 2019 NASCAR Whelen Euro Series season with two finishes outside of the Top-20 in the season opening round at Valencia.
-His first Top-10 finish of the season came at his home race at Franciacorta, where he finished in 7th place on the Saturday race.
-His first Top 5 finish came during the Playoff races at Hockenheim, where he finished 4th in the Saturday race before he scored his only podium finish of the season with a third-place finish in the Sunday race.
-He closed his season with a double Top 5 finish at Zolder to secure 6th place in the championship, his best championship finish in Elite 1 so far.
-He finished the 2019 season with 1 podium, 4 Top-5s, and 8 Top-10 finishes.
+Ercoli began the 2019 NASCAR Whelen Euro Series season with two finishes outside of the top-20 in the season opening round at Valencia.
+His first top-ten finish of the season came at his home race at Franciacorta, where he finished in seventh place on the Saturday race.
+His first top-five finish came during the Playoff races at Hockenheim, where he finished fourth in the Saturday race before he scored his only podium finish of the season with a third-place finish in the Sunday race.
+He closed his season with a double top-five finish at Zolder to secure sixth place in the championship, his best championship finish in Elite 1 so far.
+He finished the 2019 season with 1 podium, for top-fives, and eight top-ten finishes.